keptn/lifecycle-toolkit/docs/content/en/contribute/docs/contrib-guidelines-docs/_index.md

 * Avoid using FAQ's in documentation.
   In general, they say "here is some miscellaneous information that I was too lazy to organize logically for you."
-  In rare occasions, they may be appropriate, such as if you need a quick reference to a large, complicated document and include links to detailed documentation about the topic.
+  On rare occasions, they may be appropriate, such as if you need a quick reference to a large, complicated document and include links to detailed documentation about the topic.